IhsanKhaliq/rainy/README.md

-# The influence of variable rain amount and duration on Ascochyta blight in chickpea
+# The relationship between rain and Ascochyta blight in chickpea development

 <!-- badges: start -->
 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 [![DOI](https://zenodo.org/badge/378052232.svg)](https://zenodo.org/badge/latestdoi/378052232)
 <!-- badges: end -->

-The goal of this project is to investigate the influence of variable rain amount and duration on Ascochyta blight disease in chickpea.
+The goal of this project is to investigate the influence of variable rain intensity on Ascochyta blight disease in chickpea.

 ## Reproducibility and data availability